 Sheila is Yup'ik and an enrolled member of the Akiak Native Community, Akiak, Alaska.
 Sheila holds an Associate's Degree in General Education from the University of Fairbanks-KUC.
 She has over 20 years working in tribal administration and government grants.

 We are leaders advancing broadband connectivity solutions for YKD Tribal communities.
-We are a non-profit Tribal organization (as defined in 25 U.S.C. § 5304(l) ) made up of YKD Tribal members who have authorized the Consortium to provide broadband internet services on their Tribal lands.
+We are a Tribal Government-Owned non-profit organization (as defined in 25 U.S.C. § 5304(l)) made up of YKD Tribal governments who have authorized the Consortium to provide broadband internet services on their Tribal lands.
 Board Members are appointed by their respective tribal governments.
 The YKD Tribal Broadband Consortium encourages all eligible tribes to become members.